-- Note: Subsection 204(5) of the Military Rehabilitation and Compensation Act reduces a Special Rate Disability Pension by reference to amounts of Commonwealth superannuation that the person has received or is receiving. - (zq) a payment under the Motor Vehicle Compensation Scheme under section 212 of the Military Rehabilitation and Compensation Act; - (zr) a payment under section 242 of the Military Rehabilitation and Compensation Act (continuing permanent impairment and incapacity etc. payments); - (zs) the value of the benefit provided under the initiative known as the Tools for Your Trade initiative. - (8AAA) The Secretary may, by legislative instrument, specify a scholarship for the purposes of subparagraph (8)(zja)(ia). - (8AA) For the purposes of paragraph (8)(zjd), each of the following is an excluded payment: - (a) a payment of a scholarship referred to in paragraph (8)(zia), (zj) or (zja); - (b) a scholarship payment under Part 2.11B; - (c) a scholarship payment under the ABSTUDY Scheme; - (d) a payment known as a student start-up scholarship payment, or a relocation scholarship payment, under the scheme referred to in section 117 of the Veterans' Entitlements Act; - (e) a payment known as a student start-up scholarship payment, or a relocation scholarship payment, under the scheme referred to in section 258 of the Military Rehabilitation and Compensation Act. - (8AB) For the purposes of paragraph (8)(zjd), a person's threshold amount, for a calendar year, means \$6,762 less the amount of any payment made to that person during that year that is not income for the purposes of this Act because of that paragraph. - Note: The dollar amount mentioned in this subsection is indexed annually in line with CPI increases (see sections 1190 to 1194).
+- Note: Subsection 204(5) of the Military Rehabilitation and Compensation Act reduces a Special Rate Disability Pension by reference to amounts of Commonwealth superannuation that the person has received or is receiving. - (zq) a payment under the Motor Vehicle Compensation Scheme under section 212 of the Military Rehabilitation and Compensation Act; - (zr) a payment under section 242 of the Military Rehabilitation and Compensation Act (continuing permanent impairment and incapacity etc. payments); - (zs) the value of the benefit provided under the initiative known as the Tools for Your Trade initiative; - (zt) a cash flow boost (within the meaning of the Boosting Cash Flow for Employers (Coronavirus Economic Response Package) Act 2020). - (8AAA) The Secretary may, by legislative instrument, specify a scholarship for the purposes of subparagraph (8)(zja)(ia). - (8AA) For the purposes of paragraph (8)(zjd), each of the following is an excluded payment: - (a) a payment of a scholarship referred to in paragraph (8)(zia), (zj) or (zja); - (b) a scholarship payment under Part 2.11B; - (c) a scholarship payment under the ABSTUDY Scheme; - (d) a payment known as a student start-up scholarship payment, or a relocation scholarship payment, under the scheme referred to in section 117 of the Veterans' Entitlements Act; - (e) a payment known as a student start-up scholarship payment, or a relocation scholarship payment, under the scheme referred to in section 258 of the Military Rehabilitation and Compensation Act. - (8AB) For the purposes of paragraph (8)(zjd), a person's threshold amount, for a calendar year, means \$6,762 less the amount of any payment made to that person during that year that is not income for the purposes of this Act because of that paragraph.

-Example: On 15 April 2010 a person is paid a scholarship of \$3,000 to study at an educational institution.
+- Note: The dollar amount mentioned in this subsection is indexed annually in line with CPI increases (see sections 1190 to 1194). - Example: On 15 April 2010 a person is paid a scholarship of \$3,000 to study at an educational institution.
 The threshold amount is \$6,762 (as no other payment has been excluded under paragraph (8)(zjd) for 2010).
 The \$3,000 is not income under that paragraph and the threshold amount is reduced to \$3,762.

 On 1 May 2010 the person is paid a scholarship of \$5,000 to study at an educational institution.
 Of the \$5,000, \$3,762 is not income under that paragraph.
 The threshold amount is reduced to zero.

 There can be no further payments excluded under that paragraph for that person for 2010.

-(8A) whether (a) a s (b) a d purposes of the operation of section 5 in determining a person is: tudent child; or ependent child of another person; on has effect as if paragraph (8)(zf) were not included.
-(8B) section covers the amount of a reduction (by discount, n or waiver) of an amount that would otherwise be payable ion: (a) to a per (i an educational institution for enrolment or tuition of the son by the institution in a course that:) is determined, under section 5D of the Student Assistance Act 1973, to be a secondary course or a tertiary course for the purposes of that Act; or) is a Masters or Doctoral degree course accredited as a higher education course by the authority responsible for accrediting higher education courses in the State or Territory in which the course is conducted or by the institution, if it is permitted by a law of the Commonwealth, a State or a Territory to accredit higher (iii education courses that it conducts; or) is a course of vocational training; or the Commonwealth as a result of the person's enrolment in, or undertaking of, such a course at an educational institution.
+- (8A) For the purposes of the operation of section 5 in determining whether a person is: - (a) a student child; or - (b) a dependent child of another person; - this section has effect as if paragraph (8)(zf) were not included. - (8B) This subsection covers the amount of a reduction (by discount, remission or waiver) of an amount that would otherwise be payable by a person: - (a) to an educational institution for enrolment or tuition of the person by the institution in a course that: - (i) is determined, under section 5D of the Student Assistance Act 1973, to be a secondary course or a tertiary course for the purposes of that Act; or - (ii) is a Masters or Doctoral degree course accredited as a higher education course by the authority responsible for accrediting higher education courses in the State or Territory in which the course is conducted or by the institution, if it is permitted by a law of the Commonwealth, a State or a Territory to accredit higher education courses that it conducts; or - (iii) is a course of vocational training; or